bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  Closure is when you put a function in another function.
+The inner function will have acces to varibales inside the outer function but the outer function will not have accres to the variable of the inside function.

 2. Study the following code, then answer the questions below.

 ```js